sct-pipeline/pediatric-genova/README.md

 # pediatric-genova
 Image analysis pipeline for processing of neonatal Spinal Cord diffusion MRI data from University of Genoa in collaboration with Gaslini Children's Hospital.
   Since SCT algorithms are validated in adult imaging, we specifically customized each processing step to our neonatal scans in order to apply an advanced dMRI model such as DKI.
-  Main steps of our pipeline concern motion correction, segmentation, vertebral labeling, registration with PAM50 atlas and computation of diffusion measures in specific ROIs.
+  Main steps of our pipeline concern denoising with recently proposed Patch2Self (https://dipy.org/documentation/1.4.1./examples_built/denoise_patch2self/), motion correction, segmentation, vertebral labeling, registration with PAM50 atlas and computation of diffusion measures in specific ROIs.

   An overview of our image processing pipeline highlighting key features is shown in the image below.
 <img src="https://user-images.githubusercontent.com/58302565/137514414-17ef1cee-594f-4459-a2d8-e6ca76a03f2b.jpg" width="700">